skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Farmlands"), Tal Lengo (in Elven, "the woods"), Valle Calma (in Elven "Silent Valley"), and Fol Thron (in Dwarven "Strong Throne").*

-*The island itself is still called by its original name Mar Tesoro, which means (very roughly) "Treasures Island", or perhaps "Island of great value".
+*The island itself is still called by its original name Mar Tesaro, which means (very roughly) "Treasures Island", or perhaps "Island of great value".
 Is it possible that the Elves were aware of the gold and gems in the mountain, yet chose to leave them be?
 Or is the name